SethClydesdale/magic-8-ball/README.md

 ## Information
 This was another project developed for fun.
-Making use of HTML, CSS ( Animations for modern browsers  ), and JavaScript.
+Making use of HTML, CSS, and JavaScript.
 You can find a working [demo](http://opensource.olympe.in/magic-8-ball/) in the projects section of my website, provided my host isn't doing maintenance.
 For the best experience, make sure that your browser is up to date !

+CSS was used for a majority of transitions and animations, and of course JavaScript is used for the main logic !
+The answer triangles themselves are images, due to the fact that it's a bit difficult to maintain a perfect appearance with CSS alone.
+You can make triangles with 2 transparent borders and 1 colored, but I found it was still a difficult task.
+It should be achievable if you're using the canvas element, though. :)

 ## Trivia